The No-Fail Guide For Entrepreneurs And Product Owners

 AI models can be trained to understand various product categories or recognize images, and then browse and suggest related items to drive predictive sales and help online retailers optimize their profits.
 From the buyers’ perspective, the shopping process becomes much more streamlined, relevant, and faster.

 The AI ability to create relevant, real-time user experience renders benefits also in the offline space.
-It is expected that global retail spending on artificial intelligence will reach $7.3 billion per year by 2022, almost a four-time growth compared to 2018 (Source: Juniper Research).
+It is expected that global retail spending on artificial intelligence will$110 Billion in 2024 (Source: IDC).

 Online stores leverage chatbots to provide valuable, on-time customer support, but brick-and-mortar outlets can benefit from AI, too.
 AI solutions such as virtual assistants empower floor staff to enhance the in-store customer experience and gain a better understanding of the offered products and customer expectations.